George Bourne: Censorship by the Presbyterian Church

 This undercut Bourne's protest, for the Bible's man-stealing passage and the 1806 statement had been the central pillars of his formal protest and his book.
 He appealed again in 1817.
-The General Asasembly delayed making a decision.
+The General Assembly delayed making a decision.
 In 1818, the General Assembly upheld his presbytery's decision to de-frock him.
 This decision locked the largest Presbyterian denomination into official theological neutrality on the slave issue until 1866.

 The Book and Slavery Irreconcilable

 Its invectives are so keen and so pungent as to have formed the model for that style of denouncing the evils of slavery which became afterward so noted in the armory of Garrison and his friend, Wendell Phillips, and others."

 Congregational Church and Lower Canada

 About the year 1824 he was called from Mount Pleasant or Sing Sing Academy to take charge of the Congregational Church just commenced at Quebec, Canada, of which he was the first pastor.